Asymmetrical Shawl Free Knitting Patterns

 Level: beginner Author: Laurie Beardsley

-The original pattern and the photos are available on cascadeyarns.comhere.
+The original pattern and the photos were available on cascadeyarns.comhere.
 More info on ravelry.com.